LiheYoung/SenseEarth2020-ChangeDetection/README.md

 The overall training process can be summarized as:

-* Training several large segmentation models.
+* Training multiple large segmentation models.
 * Ensembling their predictions on unchanged areas.
 * Training a smaller model with both labeled and pseudo labeled areas.